Welcome to the World Literary Cafe Author Spotlight

 Now I write for those who read my work.
 I hope they are happy that they read my work and are encouraged to read more.
 I assume that the readers are adult men and women who like mysteries coupled with a little romance.

 Aside from your travels, what inspires you to write?

 I have read many books over the years and thought I could do that.
-When I was traveling I had a blog of my activities I shared with my family and friends.
+When I was traveling I had a blog about my activities and shared with my family and friends.
 These short eBooks are inspirations from my notes from the novel and my experiences.
 I incorporate my past experiences and relationships with the situations and characters into my stories.
 My developing story themes touch on our human frailties and faults.
 I found that my thoughts and character development as very cathartic.
-Forgiveness plays a significant part of my growth.
+Forgiveness plays a significant part in my growth.
 Writing has been the best therapy and I have never been happier or more fulfilled!
 My goal is to share my stories with the public and hopefully provide them some pleasure in reading them.
 I embellish a significant amount, though.

 I think we all do, right?
 That’s not a bad thing!

 Do you think you’ll ever stray from the genre you write in?

 I did that during my first drafts – going from strict mystery to adding romantic encounters into the plot.
 Now I am not sure if I will change.
 I have so many ideas and experiences I may find another genre to explore.

 Always good to remain open to where the writing takes you.